 Because of the dominant genes that are found with this kind of coloring, you need to be careful if you have two Merle colored Goldendoodles.
 It is never a good idea to breed these two dogs with one another.

 This makes it more likely that they will have other genetic issues like being blind or deaf or having a number of deformities due to their genetic makeup.
+Surprisingly, deafness is often associated with the color of a dog’s coat.

 Are There Potential Health Problems with the Merle Coloring in My Goldendoodle?